Workshops | Academic Success Coaching

 With the move to online instruction for Summer 2020, we are offering synchronous and asynchronous workshops online only for the Fall 2020 semester.
-If you are teaching a class or leading a program or organization, we can schedule our staff to present an in-person workshop to your undergraduate course or group, or we can pre-record a workshop for your class or group.
+If you are teaching a class or leading a program or organization, we can schedule our staff to present an online workshop to your undergraduate course or group, or we can pre-record a workshop for your class or group.
 Workshops-by-request typically last 45 to 50 minutes, but can often be pared down to a specific timeframe.
 Academic Success Coaching service presentations can be conducted in as few as 10 minutes.
 Please note: for synchronous workshops, the professor or their designee is required to be present during the entire presentation or workshop.

 Click here to fill out a workshop request form.